 - Acne vulgaris is a chronic inflammatory dermatosis characterized by open and/or closed comedones (blackheads and whiteheads) and inflammatory lesions including papules, pustules, or nodules (Zaenglein et al 2016).
 Four primary pathogenic factors interact in a complex manner to produce the different acne lesions.
 The four factors include sebum production by the sebaceous gland, Propionibacterium acnes (P. acnes) follicular colonization, alteration in the keratinization process, and the release of inflammatory mediators to the skin (Thiboutot et al 2009). - Several options exist for the treatment of acne vulgaris including topical agents, systemic antibacterial agents, hormonal agents, isotretinoin, laser and light therapies, miscellaneous therapies, complementary and alternative therapies, and dietary restrictions.
 Topical therapy of acne vulgaris includes agents that are available over the counter or by prescription, and choice of therapy can be influenced by various factors including patient age, site of involvement, extent and severity of disease, and patient preference.
-Topical agents include antibiotics, benzoyl peroxide, retinoids, azelaic acid, dapsone, and salicylic acid (Gollnick et al 2016, Zaenglein et al 2016). - Traditionally, the treatment of acne vulgaris has been directed toward controlling P. acnes and centered on the use of antibiotics.
+Topical agents include antibiotics, benzoyl peroxide, retinoids, azelaic acid, dapsone, salicylic acid, and clascoterone, a topical androgen inhibitor approved by the Food and Drug Administration (FDA) in August 2020.
+(Gollnick et al 2016, Zaenglein et al 2016, FDA summary [Winlevi] 2020). - Traditionally, the treatment of acne vulgaris has been directed toward controlling P. acnes and centered on the use of antibiotics.
 Current treatment modalities are directed toward as many pathogenic factors as possible.
 Combination treatment has the ability to target multiple pathogenic factors, including inflammatory and noninflammatory lesions (Eichenfield et al 2013, Thiboutot et al 2009).
 Data have shown that combination therapy results in faster and more complete clearing of acne vulgaris lesions compared with monotherapy (Eichenfield et al 2013, Nast et al 2016, Thiboutot et al 2009).
 Combination therapy should be used in the majority of patients with acne (Gollnick et al 2016, Zaenglein et al 2016).
-Additionally, antibiotics and benzoyl peroxide both target P. acnes; however, unlike antibiotics, benzoyl peroxide has not been associated with the development of bacterial resistance (Zaenglein et al 2016). - Topical retinoids are recommended as monotherapy in primarily mild, comedonal acne, or in combination with topical or oral antibiotics in patients with mixed or primarily inflammatory moderate acne vulgaris (Gollnick et al 2016, Zaenglein et al 2016).
+Additionally, antibiotics and benzoyl peroxide both target P. acnes; however, unlike antibiotics, benzoyl peroxide has not been associated with the development of bacterial resistance (Zaenglein et al 2016).
+The exact mechanism of clascoterone is unknown; the postulated mechanism is competition against dihydrotestosterone for binding to androgen receptors within the sebaceous gland and hair follicles (Winlevi prescribing information 2020, Cassiopea press release 2019). - Topical retinoids are recommended as monotherapy in primarily mild, comedonal acne, or in combination with topical or oral antibiotics in patients with mixed or primarily inflammatory moderate acne vulgaris (Gollnick et al 2016, Zaenglein et al 2016).
 The comedolytic and anti-comedogenic properties associated with topical retinoids result in a reduction in the formation of microcomedones and comedones (Zaenglein et al 2016).
 For severe acne, oral antibiotics with topical therapy or oral isotretinoin is recommended for first-line treatment (Zaenglein et al 2016, Zaenglein et al 2018).
-Oral isotretinoin is one of several alternatives for treatment-resistant moderate acne. - The focus of this review will be the use of the topical agents and oral isotretinoin for the treatment of acne.
-Agents prescribed solely for rosacea and products combining hyaluronate, niacinamide, or resorcinol will not be included in this review.
+Oral isotretinoin is one of several alternatives for treatment-resistant moderate acne.
+Clascoterone was primarily studied in patients with moderate to severe acne (Hebert et al 2020). - The focus of this review will be the use of the topical agents and oral isotretinoin for the treatment of acne.
+Agents prescribed solely for rosacea and products combining hyaluronate, niacinamide, cholestryramine, or resorcinol will not be included in this review.
 The following table may not be all inclusive as products enter and leave the market frequently in this class. - Medispan Class: Acne Products